kevinhwang91/nvim-hlslens/README.md

 ## Limitation

-nvim-hlslens add virtual text via `nvim_buf_set_extmark` without priority, so nvim-hlslens can't override the existed lens added by other plugins, you can use `override_line_lens` function to get the existed lens' namespace, delete and set them again.
+nvim-hlslens add virtual text via `nvim_buf_set_virtual_text` without priority, so nvim-hlslens can't override the existed lens added by other plugins, you can use `override_line_lens` function to get the existed lens' namespace, delete and set them again.

 ## Status